27 Stunning Smoking Statistics & Facts (2023 Edition)

 The US is a close second with 16.3%, and Nigeria comes in third (14.3%).
 The remaining positions in the top ten pot-smoking countries belong to Canada and Chile.

 24. During the pandemic, the citizens of Michigan were “getting high“ more than other states.

 According to one survey, Besides Michigan, most people smoked marijuana during the pandemic in Georgia, Texas, Louisiana, Hawaii, Nevada, and Maryland.
 California came 10th, a bit lower than expected.

 25. Marijuana smoking is harmful to the lungs.

 Smoking a blunt or joint releases the same combustion chemicals which are present in tobacco smoke.
 Does smoking marijuana cause lung cancer?
 Admittedly, the risk of disease increases as marijuana smokers tend to inhale deeply and hold the smoke in their lungs for longer, compared to tobacco smokers.
 Nevertheless, CBD oil is very helpful for lung cancer treatment.

-(American Cancer Society)
+(American Cancer Society) (WebMD)

 (What to Expect)

 It is a well-known fact that THC binds to fats, and breast milk has plenty of it.
-Regardless of how much marijuana is consumed, 1% of its THC will end up in the baby’s system and wreak havoc.
+Regardless of how much marijuana a mother consumes, about 1% of its THC will end up in the baby’s system and wreak havoc.